tytydraco/yessleep/out/Ive_been_cheating_on_my_wife_for_12_years_Im_terrified_to_stop_PART_2.md

 Kristen looked relieved and put the knife on the table.
 She went in for a hug, and I made a split-second decision.
 As my arms wrapped around her I grabbed the knife and plunged it into her back.
 I heard her gasp, and she pushed away from me.
 I could see the betrayal in her eyes, the hurt.

 It didn't last long, though.
-I don't know where I hot but it must've been important because within a minute, she was dead.
+I don't know where I hit but it must've been important because within a minute, she was dead.

 I could feel myself getting numb as I looked at Kristen.
 She had a single tear running down her face, and her eyes were empty.
 She looked...
 Innocent.